 Getting rid of a wart is a team effort.
 While we are here to trim the callus and apply the medication to initiate treatment, success is also dependent on what is done at home.
 We recommend a product called “wart stick,” which is a 40% salicylic acid product.
 This helps to continue treating the wart in between visits to the office.

 In some cases, warts are extraordinarily virulent and difficult to get rid of.
 This is sometimes related to their size and the number of warts present on the feet.
 Our office can also prescribe a topical cream to apply to the warts in between appointments and this compound works well for more difficult warts.
 This topical cream may also prove useful in any size of wart that does not respond predictably by the third office treatment.

-Past wart treatments you may have heard of before include freezing a wart or applying laser to a wart.
+Past wart treatments you may have heard of before include freezing a wart.
 There are also acids that are available over the counter that you may have even tried to cure a wart.
 Freezing a wart is an acceptable form of treatment for warts that are present on hands and other parts of the body that are non-weight bearing – meaning parts of the body where the skin is thin.
 The skin on the bottoms of our feet is thicker and the freezing treatments are less effective because the cold is not able to always penetrate to the wart within the deeper layer of the skin.

 If you have questions on how to treat a wart on the bottom of your foot, or you are not even sure if what you have is a wart, make an appointment with one of our doctors.
 We will perform a thorough exam and come up with a treatment plan to get rid of it!